discoproject/disco/doc/glossary.rst

         which usually has access to all values for a given key produced by the :term:`map` phase.
         Grouping data for reduce is achieved via :term:`partitioning`.

+   replica
+        Multiple copies (or replicas) of blobs are stored on different cluster nodes so that blobs are still available inspite of a small number of nodes going down.

+   re-replication
+        When a node goes down, the system tries to create additional replicas to replace copies that were lost at the loss of the node.

    SSH
         Network protocol used by :term:`Erlang` to start :term:`slaves <slave>`.